Events News

 February marks Black History Month and the NCTE African American Read-In (AARI).
 Both Black History Month and AARI pay tribute to African American citizens who struggled to achieve civil rights, full citizenship, and to have their voices heard.
 Thus, when you’re participating in Black History Month and AARI activities, remember that all writing by African American writers was a conscious choice to use their voice to fight for equality.

-You can learn more about how words create connections and support collaboration, and using your voice is a political choice in this TED Talk podcast with Amanda Gorman, the youngest inaugural poet in US history.
+You can learn more about how words create connections and support collaboration, and how using your voice is a political choice in this TED Talk podcast with Amanda Gorman, the youngest inaugural poet in US history.
 In it, she explains why African American writing is inherently political and highlights the importance of speaking out despite your fears.

 Black History Month Resources